Careers Provision at The Fulham Boys School

 This careers plan sets out how The Fulham Boys School intends to provide a fit-for-purpose careers programme.
 The plan defines the available resources which will provide our students with the knowledge, inspiration and ability to take ownership of their own career action plans enabling them to succeed in their chosen career paths.

-This careers plan is based on the DfE document, “Careers strategy: making the most of everyone’s skills and talents 2017”, “Careers Guidance and Inspiration in Schools” dated March 2015 and subsequent guidance for schools and colleges the careers plan addresses the eight Gatsby Benchmarks, in particular Benchmark 1.
+This careers plan is based on the DfE documents; “Careers guidance and access for education providers” (2023), “Careers strategy: making the most of everyone’s skills and talents” (2017), “Careers Guidance and Inspiration in Schools” (2015), The 2011 Education Act and subsequent guidance for schools and colleges.
+The careers plan addresses the eight Gatsby Benchmarks, in particular Benchmark 1 – A Stable Careers Programme.
 Using the careers plan enables us to track the career activities and interventions we provide for all of our students.

 Careers education does not just mean informing students about their options after school but also how their school career will affect their futures.
 It is our statutory duty to ensure that all students receive independent and impartial information, advice and guidance regarding all options both within the school and after leaving the school to best highlight all career pathways available to them.
 By helping students with decisions at crucial stages, informing them of all their options and introducing them to the world of work we aim to prepare them to thrive as enterprising men of character who can make a positive impact on the world.
 Links with our Enterprise Coordinator and Adviser network introduces and ensures that each year group will benefit from meaningful employer engagement within our programme.
 They support the school in working towards and in meeting the Gatsby Benchmarks.